 Our probate attorneys can prepare all necessary probate court filings, prepare and file required tax returns, assist with processing non-probate assets (ex. life insurance, retirement accounts, joint property, etc.), mediate and resolve potential disputes, and generally reduce the time commitment required by executors and administrators of estates.

 KKC's attorneys prepare estate tax returns and fiduciary income tax returns with the goal of minimizing the potential of any income tax to the estate and the estate’s beneficiaries.
 We also advise estate beneficiaries on how to best take title to inherited assets and how to use other planning techniques to achieve tax savings for the beneficiary and satisfy the beneficiary's own estate planning objectives.

 Executors, trustees, beneficiaries of estates and trusts, and conservators often need litigation services.
 This growing practice area has focused on estate and gift tax litigation, Will contests, hearings on the construction of trusts and other estate planning documents, and the rights of conserved persons.
 Our experience extends beyond the Probate Court and into state and federal courts, including the United States Tax Court.

 Conservatorships and Guardianships

-In order to manage the affairs of an individual determined by a physician to be incapable of caring for him/herself, it may be necessary to establish a conservatorship or guardianship through the Probate Court.
-Our probate practitioners are familiar with Probate Court rules and other issues associated with the onset of incapacity and can make this process as worry-free as possible for the family members or other loved ones.
+In order to manage the affairs of an incapacitated person, it may be necessary to establish a conservatorship or guardianship through the Probate Court.
+Our probate attorneys are familiar with Probate Court rules and other issues associated with the onset of incapacity and can make this process as worry-free as possible for the family members or other loved ones.